andreterceiro/game-of-consecutive-mathematical-operations/README.md

 Initially we will only use sums.
 In future, we will insert subtractions.
 And multiplications and divisions.
 I do not know the better way to insert, see some problems:

 - 1 - 3 * 5 + 7: matematically, we need first to multply -3 and 5 (= -15), sum 1 (-14) and sum 7 (-7).
 The multiplication comes first.
 If we apply the calculations in sequence, we will have 1 - 3 = -2 ... -2 * 5 = -10 ... -10 + 7 = -3 => wrong answers
-- We need only to multiply if small numbers.
+- We need only to multiply using small numbers.
 See with 3 digits: 999 * 765 => hard
 - In divisions maybe the solution is difficult if the divisions were in sequence and non exacts (integer result).
 Example: 7 / 4 / 9 => hard

 Example (random numbers):